leaenguehard/BorealForest_Succession_LiDAR/README.md

 # Disclaimer

 The individual tree segmentation was performed beforehand with TreeIso (Xi & Hopkinson, 2022), the ground point segmentation in  CloudCompare software v2.13.beta, the community detection algorithm applied to the network and network vizualisation in Gephi v0.10.1.
+Some scripts were improved with the help of ChatGPT by OpenAI.

 **References**